Industrial Motor Health Tips | Modern Maintenance Solutions

 There are many monitoring devices available.
 Fluke offers a thermal imaging camera that can show the temperature of a motor.
 It can’t look inside, but most industrial motors will have a tag indicating a normal operating temperature that the camera is able to verify at a glance.
 Additionally, thermal cameras are able to detect temperatures over the entire motor or an area that can help when troubleshooting temperature concerns.

-A thermal imagine camera.
-Image courtesy of Fluke
+Figure 3.
+A thermal imaging camera.
+Image used courtesy of Fluke

-Whatever you use, paper and pencil, connected sensors, etc. monitoring and documenting motor information will give you the data needed to keep motors healthy and improve life cycles.
-Many companies are adopting more advanced solutions as companies such as ABB report that monitoring with smart sensors can improve energy efficiency by 10%, extend a motor’s lifetime by 30%, and decrease unplanned downtime by 70%.
+Whatever you use, paper and pencil, connected sensors, etc., monitoring and documenting motor information will give you the data needed to keep motors healthy and improve life cycles.
+Turning to sensors and more advanced solutions with the rise of so-called IIoT technologies, many companies are adopting these advanced solutions as a way to extend asset life.